santhoshpkumar/Traffic-Sign-Classifier/README.md

 ![alt text][image12]

-The difficult of the sign is the No Vehicles labvel 15, A slight shadow can cause the sign to be classifed as the other spped limit signs or any other sign with round border.
+The difficult of the sign is the "No Vehicles" label "15", A slight shadow can cause the sign to be classifed as the other speed limit signs or any other sign with round border.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).